seniorjoinu/ic-cron/README.md

 ## Contribution

-You can reach me out here on github opening an issue, or you could start a thread on dfinity's developer forum.
+You can reach me out here on Github opening an issue, or you could start a thread on Dfinity developer forum.

 You're also welcome to suggest new features and open PR's.